-- n Washing hands
+- Washing hands

-- n Avoiding touching your face, eyes, nose and mouth
+- Avoiding touching your face, eyes, nose and mouth

-- n Coughing or sneezing into your elbow
+- Coughing or sneezing into your elbow

-- n Physical distancing
+- Physical distancing

-- n Cleaning surfaces
+- Cleaning surfaces

 Much of the safe working practises detailed below are related to these hygiene principals.

 The risk of infection will vary, and the New Zealand Government has Alert Levels with a range of restrictions to travel and gatherings.
 The Alert Levels can change and may be different across the country